Joining the STRPL

 • We do not allow volunteers in the lab.
 We would prefer to find a way to pay you for the work you do.

-• Information on graduate studies at Scripps, including how to apply, what courses are offered, what life is like at Scripps, and other frequently asked questions may be found by examining the links posted here.
+• Information on graduate studies at Scripps, including how to apply, what courses are offered, what life is like at Scripps, and other frequently asked questions, may be found by examining the links posted here.

 • Need advice on how to navigate applying for grad school?
-Here's a paper demystifying the process
+Here's a paper demystifying the process.

-• Factors which Scripps uses to evaluate applicants include, but are not limited to, (1) Academic Preparation; (2) Scholarly potential; (3) Diversity, equity, and inclusion contributions; (4) Alignment with the program; (5) Realistic self-appraisal; and (6) Long-term goals.
-Alongside this, I also evaluate candidates based on their perseverance, independence, curiosity, ability to work well with others, maturity, and communication skills -- this is motivated by the process described here
+• Factors that Scripps uses to evaluate applicants include, but are not limited to, (1) Academic Preparation; (2) Scholarly potential; (3) Diversity, equity, and inclusion contributions; (4) Alignment with the program; (5) Realistic self-appraisal; and (6) Long-term goals.
+Alongside this, I also evaluate candidates based on their perseverance, independence, curiosity, ability to work well with others, maturity, and communication skills -- this is motivated by the process described here.

 • We post all open positions on external job boards and this website.